thyagolrodrigues/Teste/README.md

 # Conclusion

+Through the steps above, it was possible to get the answers to all the questions set at the beginning of this project.

-As of 19-May-2022, the total number of cases was 523M in the world, and 6 deaths, making the mortality of covid 1.19%, which is lower than I particulaty thought initially.
+As of 19-May-2022, the total number of cases worldwide was 523M, and 6M deaths, making the mortality of covid 1.19%, which is lower than I particulaty thought initially.
 6.64% of the population got covid.
 And currently 4.7 billion have been fully vaccinated, that is almost 60% of the population.
 It is also possible to see that the mortality has been decresing considerably since the beginning of the pandemic.

 The country that had the most quantity of cases is United States, followed by India and Brazil.
 These 3 are also the countries that had the most quantity of deaths.
-However, they are far away from being the countries with the worst mortality, whose top 3 has two countries which population fully vaccinated is below 8% and 1% percent.
-South America had the worst mortality from all the continents, whereas Oceania had the least mortability.
+However, they are far away from being the countries with the worst mortality, whose top 3 has two countries which population fully vaccinated is below 8% (Sudan) and 1% percent (Yemen) - the third country is Peru, but it has 81.24% of its population vaccinated.
+The country had the highest percentage of infection was Feroe slands (70%), followed by Andorra (55%) and Gilbratar (54%).

-Another important fact is that the X countries that had the highest population infeccted
+Speaking of continents, Europe had the highest number of cases, deaths, and percentage of population infected.
+Whereas South America had the worst mortality, with 2.23%, and Oceania the best, with 0.14%.
+South America is also the continent that now has highest percentage of population vaccinated (75%).
+When it comes to population fully vaccinated, all the continents seem to be on a similar pace (Asia (69%), Europe (66%), North America (64%), Oceania(63%)), except for Africa, which has only 17% of its population vaccinated, but for some reason had the lowest population infected, with 0.86%.

+With the the answers that we planned to answer, above is a few facts that I could take throughout this project.
+This project was really interesting and I my idea is to re-do it in one year, but in an automated way through some API, so I can have the numbers up to date.
+In this next COVID project I will go in more depth and make more analysis, such as